-Sony RX10 II versus Sony RX1R II
+Sony RX10 II vs RX1R II

-The Sony Cyber-shot DSC-RX10 II and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and October 2015.
+The Sony Cyber-shot DSC-RX10 II and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in June 2015 and October 2015.
 Both the RX10 II and the RX1R II are fixed lens compact cameras that are based on an one-inch (RX10 II) and a full frame (RX1R II) sensor.
-The RX10 II has a resolution of 20 megapixel, whereas the RX1R II provides 42.2 MP.
+The RX10 II has a resolution of 20 megapixels, whereas the RX1R II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (35 percent) than the Sony RX10 II.
 Moreover, the RX1R II is substantially lighter (38 percent) than the RX10 II.
 It is worth mentioning in this context that the RX10 II is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.

 Concerning battery life, the RX10 II gets 400 shots out of its NP-FW50 battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.